-There is a reason for the massive popularity of online education.
-It offers immense flexibility for students no matter where they are located.
-They can take courses on their schedule and study when their time permits.
-They can continue to work or take other courses and get dual degrees if they wish without the need to commute or juggle demanding schedules.
+There is a reason for the massive popularity of online education amongst college students.
+Distance education offers immense flexibility for students no matter where they are located.
+They can take online classes on their schedule and study when their time permits.
+Thanks to educational technology, undergraduate students and grad students alike can continue to work or take other courses and get dual degrees if they wish without the need to commute or juggle demanding schedules.
 They can connect and learn from any device, anywhere, as long as they have a computer and internet connection.
 There is no need to attend the class in person or relocate to attend a school of their choice.
-What’s more, they can connect with peers from different backgrounds in an online course setting via forums and chats.
+What’s more, they can connect with peers from different backgrounds in an online course setting via forums and chats, all while attending only online classes.

 But despite its many advantages, online learning comes with some challenges as well.
-Let’s take a look at the biggest challenges facing online education today and how to overcome them.
+Let’s take a look at the biggest challenges facing distance education today and how to overcome them.

 #1: Challenges of online education: Technical difficulties